permguard/permguard/site/content/docs/0.1/core-elements/zones/identities.md

 - A **Role**: A predefined set of permissions for specific tasks, such as `"Approvals Manager"` or `"Compliance Reviewer"`.
 - A **Digital Twin**: A virtual representation of a user or service designed to perform tasks independently while reflecting the original identity.

-**PermGuard** allows systems to **optionally** adopt the Actor model, ensuring that every operation is executed under the specific permissions of the **Actor**, rather than the broader permissions of the **Principal**.
+**Permguard** allows systems to **optionally** adopt the Actor model, ensuring that every operation is executed under the specific permissions of the **Actor**, rather than the broader permissions of the **Principal**.

 ### Benefits of the Actor Model

 1. **Zero Trust Security**: Requires elevation into an Actor, ensuring only the necessary permissions are used for a task, reducing risk and ensuring full traceability.
 2. **Role Isolation**: Limits each Actor to its assigned role or context, preventing unnecessary access and ensuring clear separation of responsibilities.
 3. **Future Federation**: Provides a foundation for secure collaboration across organizations.
-Defined roles and permissions allow **PermGuard** to support federated systems where multiple organizations can work together while maintaining security boundaries.
+Defined roles and permissions allow **Permguard** to support federated systems where multiple organizations can work together while maintaining security boundaries.

 This model enhances **security, flexibility, and scalability**, making it ideal for **distributed systems** and **multi-organization environments**.